Alfresco/docs-alfresco/content-services/latest/develop/reference/cmis-ref.md

 * **ACL services** let you create, manage, and access Access Control Lists to control who can perform certain operations on an object.

 ### CMIS object model  {#cmis-obj-model}
-The CMIS object model is similar to the Alfresco repository object model without the support of aspects.
+The CMIS object model is similar to the Alfresco repository object model without the support for aspects.
 It supports versioning, policy, document, and folder objects.

 CMIS supports object types that define properties associated with each type.
 Each object has an object type, properties